Guide

 If the nature of the business changes such that it no longer qualifies for Business Relief within the two-year period, the relief may be jeopardised.
 It's vital to monitor the qualifying status of the investment regularly.
 This is something that an investment manager will continue to review on your behalf.

-Can Business Relief be applied to investment made in companies located outside the UK?
+Can Business Relief be applied to investments made in companies located outside the UK?

 Generally, Business Relief is aimed at UK-based businesses.
 However, there can be exceptions, especially in the case of companies with overseas operations but managed from the UK.
 It's advisable to check the specific criteria for each investment.